So, you’ve decided to get a fresh start by filing for Chapter 7 bankruptcy.

 You’ll then create an account at Upsolve.org and take a 1-hr questionnaire about everything you make, spend, owe, and own.

-Our software then generates a draft of the required bankruptcy forms, which are reviewed by a Upsolve Team Member and then sent to you to review before you file on your own.
+Our software then generates a draft of the required bankruptcy forms, which are reviewed by a Upsolve Team Member for completeness and consistency and then sent to you to review before you file on your own.

 You’ll also be able to take pictures any other documents you need for your case.